Jinx (James Bond): Appearances

 Upon admitting that she is an NSA agent to Bond, the two exchange relevant information and decide to work together.
-When Bond leaves to confront Graves, Jinx goes to warn MI6 operative Miranda Frost of an impending attack.
+When Bond leaves to confront Graves, Jinx goes to warn MI6 operative Miranda Frost (Rosamund Pike) of an impending attack.
 However, unbeknownst to Jinx, Frost is the double agent who betrayed Bond in North Korea.
 Subduing Jinx, Frost locks her in Bond's suite to die as Graves melts his Ice Palace using his Icarus satellite's heat-ray.
 She is rescued for the second time by Bond after almost drowning in sub-zero temperatures of the flooded room.
-On the joint orders of Damian Falco and M, Jinx and Bond then infiltrate a North Korean airbase to assassinate Graves, who escapes.
+On the joint orders of Damian Falco (Michael Madsen) and M (Judi Dench), Jinx and Bond then infiltrate a North Korean airbase to assassinate Graves, who escapes.
 They board his plane via its landing gear and split up, with Jinx taking care of the plane's pilot while Bond takes on Graves.
 Jinx manages to take over the controls but is ambushed by a sword-wielding Frost, who forces her to switch the plane's controls over to its auto-pilot mode and removes her from the cockpit.
 Unbeknownst to either of them, the auto-pilot sends the plane hurtling into the solar beam projected by the Icarus satellite, causing the plane to begin to disintegrate, killing Graves.
 Jinx uses the chaos as an opportunity to overpower Frost and impale her on a knife.
-Jinx and Bond then manage to escape the burning and demolishing plane in a helicopter from the plane's cargo hold, in possession of Grave's diamonds.
+Jinx and Bond then manage to escape the burning and demolishing plane in a helicopter from the plane's cargo hold, in possession of Graves' diamonds.
 She and Bond then go to Cuba for a romantic night together.

 Jinx later made an appearance in the 2012 video game 007 Legends, which "re-imagined" the events of Die Another Day with Daniel Craig's rendition of James Bond, voiced in the game by Timothy Watson.
 Eurocom, the game's developer, was unable to acquire the likeness of Halle Berry for inclusion in the game, so they used the likeness of actress Gabriela Montaraz instead, with the character being voiced by Madalena Alberto.